Use the Publish Wizard to specify the location to which an application will be published.

 File share: Specify a file share by using a Universal Naming Convention (UNC) path from which the application will be deployed, for example: \\ServerName\MyApplication\.

-FTP server: Specify the path of a Web site from which the application can be downloaded by using FTP, for example: ftp://ftp.contoso.com/MyApplication.
+FTP server: Specify the path of a Web site from which the application can be downloaded by using FTP, for example: ftp://ftp.microsoft.com/MyApplication.

 When you install more than one version of an application by using ClickOnce, the installation moves earlier versions of the application into a folder named Archive, in the publish location that you specify.
 Archiving earlier versions in this manner keeps the installation directory clear of folders from the earlier version.

-Specify the URL of the Web or FTP server from which the application will be deployed.
+Specify the URL of the FTP server from which the application will be deployed.
 If you specified an FTP share on the previous page, this option is the default.

 From a UNC path or file share